Opening | Matariki Herenga Waka & Caught in the Moment

 In Colour

 In Colour is a great way to unwind and relax with like-minded people.
 Bring along your art and craft projects to share with others over morning tea once a month.
-These are social sessions that encourage you to connect with others through creativity.
-Be inspired to learn a new creative pastime.
-Sessions are free and new…
+New members are always welcome.
+We will supply basic colouring-in sheets and materials, along with tea, coffee and a biscuit or two.
+We encourage those…

 View More...